Refinance

 How long does VA refinancing take?

-Can I refinance my VA loan more than once?
+Can I refinance a VA loan more than once?